Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Classical polarization: Mueller retarders and antisymmetric generator

-The Pauli-algebraic approach to polarization optics was developed by Whitney in her early work on Pauli-algebraic operators in polarization optics~\cite{Whitney1971}.
+The Pauli-algebraic approach to polarization was developed by Whitney in her early work on Pauli operators~\cite{Whitney1971}.
 A systematic development of a vectorial, pure operatorial Pauli-algebraic formalism for device and state operators has been given by Tudor \cite{TudorOptik2010,TudorApplOpt2012}, providing an alternative but closely related framework to the standard Jones and Mueller calculi for deterministic (also called nondepolarizing) systems.

 The corresponding action on the Stokes vector is given by a real $3\times 3$ rotation matrix $R \in \mathrm{SO}(3)$ acting as